Wearing Wealth and Styling Identity

 Handwoven from cotton and silk threads, colored with ancestral dye recipes, embellished with gold- and silver-wrapped threads, embroidered with silk or pineapple-fiber threads, appliquéd with mirrors and mica, these ornate tube dresses were created by elite women of Lampung, South Sumatra.
 The product of a culture located between the two maritime routes between East and West Asia, these sumptuous garments communicate a family's global contacts, social station, and clan identity.
 Guest curated by Dr. Mary-Louise Totton, assistant professor of art history at Western Michigan University, the exhibition combines selected tapis from the Stephen A. Lister Family Collection with contextual archival photographs.

-Curated by Dr. Mary-Louise Totten
+Dr. Mary-Louise Totten

 - Polynesian Tapa: Decorated Barkcloth from Tonga and Samoa

 - Dressing Up Culture: Molas from Kuna Yala

 - Ukara: Ritual Cloth of the Ekpe Secret Society